 For a relatively short time, this policy was rewarded with high sales for West-German brands

 in the west.
 Zeiss Ikon AG had released the Contaflex in 1953, and it was a leader in the west for some years, until sales dropped and production was stopped in 1968.
 ZI AG had for long been lacking the technology of the Japanese, and even lost against the

 Presented in 1958, with start of production in '59 and generally available from 1960, Zeiss Ikon AG came up with a camera that was meant to knock out the competition among the pros, namely the Contarex.
 It was

 ugly, heavy and very expensive, and still had no IRM.
 Quality was good, a variety of high class lenses were offered with it, as ZI finally understood the shortcomings of the leaf shutter.
 But the Contarex was no big success, and was only produced till 1966.

-Most west-german brands went out off business during the 60s, and Zeiss Ikon were loosing, too.
-What had been earned through many years in leading position, got wings to fly with as developing and production costs by far surpassed sales income.
+Most West-German brands went out off business during the 60s, and Zeiss Ikon was loosing, too.
+What had been earned through many years in leading position, got wings to fly on as developing and production costs by far surpassed sales income.

 Zeiss Ikon AG merged with, or finally took over Voigtländer, after some 10 years as minority stock holder.
 Voigtländer was just developing a couple of interesting models at the same time.
 Bessaflex was a more modern camera than Contaflex, and could

 have been the news that ZI needed.
 But the plans were put aside.